 We collaborate with communities to re-imagine their local greenspace, engaging them in a co-design process for their orchard.
 Longevity is at the heart of our projects; getting the trees in the ground is just the start.
 We continue working with groups to make the orchards as sustainable as possible, offering training in seasonal orchard maintenance and pest / disease awareness.
 See our training section below for more information.
 This support ensures that community groups can grow and flourish alongside their orchards.

 Traditional orchards have been disappearing from our landscapes at an alarming rate in recent decades.
-Around 60% of England’s traditional orchards have been destroyed since the 1950s as a result of urban development, fruit imports through our globalised economy and conversion of land for other usage.
+Around 80% of traditional orchards in England and Wales have been destroyed since the 1900s as a result of urban development, fruit imports through our globalised economy and conversion of land for other usage.
 In London, this statistic reaches around 90%.

 Since our inception, our mission has been to halt this decline and put orchards back on the map.
 We do this not only by planting new orchards, but also through the vital restoration of mature, or ‘veteran,’ orchards.